-- The subject entitled 'Foundation of Yoga' has the following objectives: - Students will have an understanding about origin, history and development of Yoga. - They will have an idea about the insights of different Yoga streams. - Introduction about Yoga according to various Yogic texts, eminent Yogis. - Quote references of each practice as per traditional text
+- Objectives: - The subject entitled 'Foundation of Yoga' has the following objectives: - Students will have an understanding about origin, history and development of Yoga. - They will have an idea about the insights of different Yoga streams. - Introduction about Yoga according to various Yogic texts, eminent Yogis. - Quote references of each practice as per traditional text

-On completion of this course, the students will have: CO1: critical understanding of the Evolution of Yoga based on the classical texts.
+CO1: critical understanding of the Evolution of Yoga based on the classical texts.

 CO2: knowledge of the concepts of Janna, Bhakti and karma Yoga.

 CO3: understanding of different Schools of Yoga.